-Consider kitchen ality
+Consider kitchen functionality

-While you may get excited over choosing window treatments in their many styles, colors, and textures, remember that they should first with how you use your kitchen.
+While you may get excited over choosing window treatments in their many styles, colors, and textures, remember that they should first function with how you use your kitchen.

-Designer Linda Merrill from Linda Merrill Decorative Surroundings states, "Kitchens are work spaces, so window treatments should never get in the way of any of the s of a kitchen such as blocking doors or cabinets or natural light.
+Designer Linda Merrill from Linda Merrill Decorative Surroundings states, "Kitchens are work spaces, so window treatments should never get in the way of any of the functions of a kitchen such as blocking doors or cabinets or natural light.
 Depending on the location of the treatment, use materials that are highly durable and can be cleaned periodically."

 Image via: Linda Merrill (@Michael J. Lee Photography)

 If your kitchen is a hub of hustling and bustling while hosting kids' spaghetti dinners, white lace sheer drapery would be the wrong choice.
 A better option would be a valance paired with a sturdy horizontal blind or shutter underneath.

 Dark kitchens can take advantage of lighter color valances, like in the hunter green kitchen image above from Linda Merrill.
 This kitchen also pairs a similar fabric for the table skirt and adds a country charm to what could otherwise be a dark and cold kitchen.